datawire/mdk-docs/main/source/deep-dive/index.rst

 with the Datawire Discovery system, and then show how clients can then locate the service once it's running.

+Note: the code samples below are in Python, but you can see similar samples for Java, JavaScript, and Ruby in the `MDK Examples  <https://github.com/datawire/mdk-docs/tree/master/examples>`_ repository.

 Setting Up Your Environment
 ---------------------------